LivePersonInc/developer-center/_exclude/scraps_interactions.md

 <img style="width:450px" src="img/ConvoBuilder/statements_richLink.png">

 Apple rich links let consumers directly preview an inline image or video.
-If you were to use a plain URL for an inline image or video sent through Apple Business Chat, the consumer would have to tap the “Tap to Load Preview” message to load the content.
-But with an Apple rich link, the content is displayed immediately.
+If you were to use a plain URL for an inline image or video sent through Apple Business Chat, the consumer would have to tap the “Tap to Load” message to load the content.
+But with an Apple rich link, the content is displayed directly.
 (The interaction has been developed per Apple's Rich Link specifications, which you can find [here](https://developer.apple.com/documentation/businesschatapi/messages_sent/sending_rich_link_messages).)

 <img style="width:375px" src="img/ConvoBuilder/statements_richLink2.png">